 - Integrating Multiple Applications on a single platform: Whenever is the need for integration of one or more services or application Mule ESB fulfills the needs of the requirement.

-- Migrating the application to cloud or scaling large in future: It makes it easier to scale as per the increase in service demand by the users.
+- Migrating the application to the cloud or scaling large in the future: It makes it easier to scale as per the increase in service demand by the users.
 It handles scalp up and scales down the process of the application with ease.
 You can easily deploy a new application or migrating the existing one without any infrastructure issues related to another application.

 - Utilizing the benefits of multiple network protocols: ESB usage FTP, HTTP, JMS internet transfer protocols to ensure secure transmission of data from one application to another.